Cool-Computer-Club-v2-0-CiB-2022/server/APIReference.md

 Request:

-Session ID cookie of admin or technician access level

 assetInventoryNumber must be in the url

 note: does not check if the asset exists, deleting an asset that doesnt exist will do nothing and respond with 200

 Response Status Codes:
 - `200` - Success
-- `401` - Not authorised

 ## Generate Report